-Users also purchase mini-lathes to transform pens because turning pens has a long history with the creation of mini-lathes, and these lathes are destroying it.
+Users also purchase mini-lathes to transform pens because turning pens have a long history with the creation of mini-lathes, and these lathes are destroying them.
 The Minis are priced between $150 and $500 in this nation.

 Now is the time for a midi lathe.
-Midi lathes have a powerful motor which can transform larger bowls and spindles, allowing them to carry or assist larger wood blanks.
+Midi lathes have a powerful motor that can transform larger bowls and spindles, allowing them to carry or assist larger wood blanks.

 The only gap between the mini and the midi is the horsepower count.
 The bed swing begins at 12′′ and goes up to 14′′ with a 3/4 to 1 HP engine.

 Midi lathes have a significantly larger swing and facility reach than mini lathes.
-However, when it comes to metal lathe, Powermatic lathe is one of the best that you can choose.
+However, when it comes to the metal lathe, the Powermatic lathe is one of the best that you can choose.